-By t the end of the course, student will be able to: 1.
+Byt the end of the course, student will be able to: 1.
 Solve linear system equations using of matrix algebra techniques 2.
 Determine the Eigen values and vectors of a matrix 3.
 Apply different techniques in solving differential equations that model engineering problem 4.
-Use the application of Differential equations like simple electric circuits, Newtons law of cooling and to solve any higher order linear ordinary differential equation with constant coefficients 5.
+Apply the Differential equations in applications like simple electric circuits, Newtons law of cooling and to solve any higher linear ordinary differential equation with constant coefficients 5.
 Solve linear differential equations and Network analysis using Laplace transforms.